Helpful Bathroom Accessories and Remodel Ideas for Seniors and People With Disabilities

 - Links2Care: provides general assistive services to seniors in the Ontario area.

-- Neighbourhood Link Supportive Services: an information resource which promotes the independence of senior citizens;
+- Neighbourhood Link Supportive Services: an information resource that promotes the independence of senior citizens;

 - PEI Senior Citizens’ Federation Inc.: an advocacy resource for senior citizens in the Prince Edward Island area;